LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

     * Add `getUniqueIdFields` method to QueryInfo class
 * add `isCommunityDistribution` method
 * add `alert-button` css class for buttons that appear in alert banners
+* Update EntityInsertPanel and FilePreviewGrid to show warnings about fields detected that will be ignored during import, either because they are not known or because they are uniqueId fields.

 ### version 2.17.0
 *Released*: 23 March 2021